liblime/jspec/README.md

     mock_request().and_return(<data>, [content-type], [response-status-code], [headers-hash])

-At the moment `mock_request()` itself does not accept any arguments, however in the future this will be used to target specific uris for mocking.
+At the moment `mock_request()` itself does not accept any arguments, however in the future this will be used to target specific URIs for mocking.

 **NOTE**: works with Rhino as well